 - 13. The screen will show "OFF".
 Set a timer for 15 minutes.
 Do nothing and it will naturally Release (NR) and the pressure valve will drop.
 Mine took about 15 minutes for the pin to drop.
 Remove the lid and let it cool a few minutes and give it time for the steam to evaporate.

 - Remove pan carefully, using your homemade sling or trivet handles using pot holders.
 Place it on your stop top, wire rack, or heat proof trivet.
 Let stand 5 minutes for foil to cool down.
 Remove foil carefully.
 I tore it from the bottom up the sides in a couple of pieces.
 Let cool completely on a wire rack 1 to 1 1/2 hours or until completely cooled.
-Cover with foil and refrigerate at least 6 hours before serving.
+Cover with foil and refrigerate at least 8 hours or overnight before serving.
 If any droplets of water drip on the top of the cheesecake, gently lay a paper towel on it and it will immediately soak it up.